 Notes

-This granola recipe is sweetened a bit but with real maple syrup or honey rather than high fructose corn syrup or other unhealthy sugars.
+This granola recipe is sweetened with real maple syrup or honey rather than high fructose corn syrup or other unhealthy sugars.
 You can also add dried fruit for extra antioxidants.
-I made my granola using dried cranberries but you can use whatever you like such as dried blueberries, apricots, mango, banana, or whatever else is available.
+I used dried cranberries in this recipe but you can add whatever you like such as dried blueberries, apricots, mango, banana, or whatever else is available.
+For extra sweetness, add dark chocolate chips.

-Granola is a healthy snack and is fabulous for breakfast with your favorite milk or yogurt.
+Pour your favorite milk or yogurt over your granola if you like.
 My sister loves hers with oat milk.
-It’s also delicious on top of ice cream for dessert.
+It’s also delicious on top of ice cream or flavored yogurt for dessert.
+Icelandic yogurt has more protein than other yogurts.

-Some of the health benefits of homemade granola are that it provides fiber and protein, especially from nuts, and micronutrients such as iron, vitamin D, folate, and zinc from whole grain oats and seeds.
-For extra protein, I suggest mixing it with Icelandic yogurt as it has more protein than any other type of yogurt.
+Some of the health benefits of homemade granola are that it provides fiber and protein, especially from nuts, and micronutrients such as iron, vitamin D, folate, and zinc from whole-grain oats and seeds.

-You can be assured that if you make it yourself, your granola won’t contain certain trans fats and sugars that store-bought versions may have.
-Just be careful what you put into it.
-You can add goodies like dark chocolate but be careful not to muck it up with too many sweet additives.
+If you make it yourself you can be assured that your granola won’t contain the trans fats and sugars that are in some store-bought versions.
 Granola is also calorie-dense so stick to 1/2 cup portions if you eat it as cereal.

 You can easily store your granola in the freezer and use it as needed.